-In the Grand Bé (Big Bé) island, you can find the tomb of writer and politician François René Chateaubriand, who was born in Saint-Malo.
+In the Grand Bé (Big Bé) island, you can find the tomb of the writer and politician François René Chateaubriand, who was born in Saint-Malo.
 His grave faces to the West, towards the sea as he requested in his will.

 In the Petit Bé (Small Bé) Island, you can find another interesting Defensive Fort.
 The fort was originally designed to protect the town from the British and Dutch.

 Beaches of Saint-Malo

 One of the best things to do in Saint-Malo is to enjoy its marvelous beaches.
 The coastline around Saint-Malo has 16 beaches, most of which are sandy and with beautiful turquoise water.
 The rocks, islands, and islets give it an extra scenic feature.
 However, you should note that despite looking like Caribbean beaches the water is much much cooler :).
 After all, this is the English Channel.

 The Plage du Sillon is a sweep of golden sands running east from the Citadelle and probably the best beach in Saint-Malo.
 Among the other beaches, some of the most popular ones are the Bon Secours, Mole, and Eventail… You should also note that the beaches of Minihic and the Pont have the best views of the bay.